chaos-mesh/website/docs/user_guides/dashboard.md

 ## Log In

-If the Dashboard is installed with security mode, you need to fill in `Name` and `Token` when you open Dashboard in the browser.
-Otherwise, you can skip this section.
+By default, the security mode is enabled when using helm to install Chaos Mesh, and you will need to log in Chaos Dashboard with an account `Name` and `Token`.
+This section introduces how to create the account and the token.
+You can skip this step if you have disabled the security mode.

 ### Create the account